QR Code Scams in Charlotte, North Carolina

 Latest quishing news, scam reports, and protection tips for Charlotte residents (population 897,000)

 Charlotte's banking industry and rapid growth have brought increased QR code adoption across the city.
-Scammers are targeting the financial sector workforce with corporate quishing emails.
+Scammers are targeting the financial sector workforce with corporate quishing emails and bank customers with fake QR code notices.

 Below you'll find the latest news about QR code scams and quishing attacks affecting Charlotte.
 Stay informed and scan any QR code with susQR before you click — it's free.